nickrusso42518/narc/README.md

 ## Limitations
 To keep things simple (for now), the tool has some limitations:
-  1. Only `tcp` and `udp` are supported options for `proto`
-  2. Only source and destination IP matches are supported
+  1. Only source and destination IP matches are supported
-  3. All keys in the `checks` directionaries must be specified, even if not relevant to a particular test (source port, etc.)
+  2. All keys in the `checks` directionaries must be specified, even if not relevant to a particular test (source port, etc.)
-  4. All YAML files must use `.yaml`, not `.yml`, as their file extensions.
+  3. All YAML files must use `.yaml`, not `.yml`, as their file extensions.
 This minimizes Nornir modifications

 ## Testing